gerac83/ug_stereomatcher/README.md

 # ug_stereomatcher

-**Authors (see package.xml for contact info):** Paul Cockshott, Gerardo Aragon-Camarasa, Tian Xu, Mozhgan Chimeh and J. Paul Siebert
+**Authors (see package.xml for contact info):** Paul Cockshott, Tian Xu, Gerardo Aragon-Camarasa, Susanne Oehler, Mozhgan Chimeh and J. Paul Siebert

 **SEE LICENSE BEFORE USING THIS SOFTWARE**